-WP Super Cache has more than two million active installations.
-I’m not saying you should always follow what other people are doing, but numbers this high are usually a pretty good indication of quality.
+WP Super Cache has more than one million active installations.
+We’re not saying you should always follow what other people are doing, but numbers this high are usually a pretty good indication of quality.

 This plugin is completely free as well.
 So it’s a great option if you’re hesitant about spending money on a WordPress plugin.

 The plugin offers three different modes of caching:

 - WP-Cache caching

 Most of you can get away with using simple mode.
 You’ll need a custom permalink, but this option is much easier to configure and doesn’t require you to change your .htaccess file.
 The majority of web pages will still be dynamic in simple caching mode.

 As you might have guessed, expert mode is a bit more complex.
 Unless you’re experienced with coding and web development, we would not recommend this setting to you.

 It requires an Apache mod_rewrite module as well as modifications to your .htaccess file.
 If you don’t know what you’re doing, improper modifications of these files can be detrimental to your website.

 WP-Cache caching mode is used to cache content for known website visitors.
 This is ideal for those of you who have users who are logged in, leave comments, or need to be shown custom content.